 Multiple arrests, officer injured at pro-Palestinian protest in Manhattan, NYPD says

-NEW YORK -- Multiple arrests were made and at least one officer was hurt after a pro-Palestinian protest in Manhattan turned violent, the NYPD said.
+NEW YORK -- Multiple arrests were made and at least one officer was hurt after a pro-Palestinian protest Monday in Manhattan, the NYPD said.

 Video shows tense moments while some demonstrators were in custody.